-A level higher than 100% of the institutional average.

-Specify the percentage:

-Other

-Specify:

 Institutional Cost Limit.
-Pursuant to 42 CFR § 441.301(a)(3), the state refuses entrance to the waiver to any otherwise eligible individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed 100% of the cost of the level of care specified for the waiver.
+Pursuant to 42 CFR 441.301(a)(3), the state refuses entrance to the waiver to any otherwise eligible individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed 100% of the cost of the level of care specified for the waiver.
 Complete Items B-2-b and B-2-c.

 Cost Limit Lower Than Institutional Costs.
 The state refuses entrance to the waiver to any otherwise qualified individual when the state reasonably expects that the cost of home and community-based services furnished to that individual would exceed the following amount specified by the state that is less than the cost of a level of care specified for the waiver.

 Specify the basis of the limit, including evidence that the limit is sufficient to assure the health and welfare of waiver participants.
 Complete Items B-2-b and B-2-c.

-The cost limit specified by the state is (select one):

-The following dollar amount:

-Specify dollar amount:

-The dollar amount (select one)

-is adjusted each year that the waiver is in effect by applying the following formula.
-Specify the formula: May be adjusted during the period the waiver is in effect.
+The cost limit specified by the state is (select one): The following dollar amount: Specify dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
 The state will submit a waiver amendment to CMS to adjust the dollar amount.
-The following percentage that is less than 100% of the institutional average: Specify percent: Other: Specify: spectys.
-B: Participant Access and Eligibility B-2: Individual Cost Limit (2 of 2) ware prov ided in Appendix B-2-a indicate that you do not need to complete this section. the procedures that are followed to determine in advance of waiver entrance that the individual's health and welf assured within the cost limit: particij that ex pant Safeguards.
-When the state specifies an individual cost limit in Item B-2-a and there is a change in the pant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount ceeds the cost limit in order to assure the participant's health and welfare, the state has established the following • ards to avoid an adverse impact on the participant (check each that applies): he participant is referred to another waiver that can accommodate the individual's needs.
-A dditional services in excess of the individual cost limit may be authorized.
-S l pecify the procedures for authorizing additional services, including the amount that may be authorized: 0 ther safeguard(s) S_1 pecify:
+The following percentage that is less than 100% of the institutional average: Specify percent: Other: Specify:

+B-2: Individual Cost Limit (2 of 2)

+Answers provided in Appendix B-2-a indicate that you do not need to complete this section.

+Application for 1915(c) HCBS Waiver: Draft WA.027.02.00 - Jan 01, 2024 b.
+Method of Implementation of the Individual Cost Limit.
+When an individual cost limit is specified in Item B-2-a, specify the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare can be assured within the cost limit:

+c.
+Participant Safeguards.
+When the state specifies an individual cost limit in Item B-2-a and there is a change in the participant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount that exceeds the cost limit in order to assure the participant's health and welfare, the state has established the following safeguards to avoid an adverse impact on the participant (check each that applies):

+The participant is referred to another waiver that can accommodate the individual's needs.

+Additional services in excess of the individual cost limit may be authorized.

+Specify the procedures for authorizing additional services, including the amount that may be authorized:

+Other safeguard(s)

+B-3: Number of Individuals Served (1 of 4)

 a.
 Unduplicated Number of Participants.
 The following table specifies the maximum number of unduplicated participants who are served in each year that the waiver is in effect.
 The state will submit a waiver amendment to CMS to modify the number of participants specified for any year(s), including when a modification is necessary due to legislative appropriation or another reason.
-The number of unduplicated participants specified in this table is basis for the costneutrality calculations in Appendix J:
+The number of unduplicated participants specified in this table is basis for the cost-neutrality calculations in Appendix J:

-Table: B-3-a
+Table: B-3- a

 Waiver Year Unduplicated Number of Participants

-Year 1 4357
+Year 1 3799

-Year 2 4880
+Year 2 4255

-Year 3 5465
+Year 3 4766

-Year 4 6121
+Year 4 5337

-Year 5 6856
+Year 5 5978